Pharmacy Technician

 You can get the training you need to become a certified Pharmacy Technician without worrying about costs—thanks to our Biotech Grant.

-For the Spring 2025 program, the grant will cover your tuition and textbook fees, so you can focus on your future career.
+For the Summer 2025 program, the grant will cover your tuition and textbook fees, so you can focus on your future career.

 Application Timeline